1976 Idaho Vandals football team

 The 1976 Idaho Vandals football team represented the University of Idaho in the 1976 NCAA Division I football season.
-The Vandals were led by third-year head coach Ed Troxel and were members of the Big Sky Conference, then in Division II.
+The Vandals were led by third-year head coach Ed Troxel and were members of the Big Sky Conference, then in Division II for football.
 They played their home games at the Kibbie Dome, an indoor facility on campus in Moscow, Idaho.

 Season

 With quarterbacks Rocky Tuttle and Craig Juntunen running the veer offense, the Vandals were 7–4 overall and 5–1 in the Big Sky.
 The only conference loss was to Montana State in Bozeman; the Bobcats went undefeated in the Big Sky and won the Division II national championship.

 The season opened with a road win over Boise State, the three-time defending conference champions, in the debut of Jim Criner as head coach of the Broncos.
 Originally scheduled for November 27, it was moved to the opener at BSU's request, so as not to interfere with the Division II playoffs.
 In the Battle of the Palouse, the Vandals suffered a ninth straight loss to neighbor Washington State of the Pac-8, falling 45–6 at Martin Stadium in Pullman on October 2.
 The Cougars were led by quarterback Jack Thompson and fullback Dan Doornink.

 Outside of the 1971 season (8–3), the Vandals' 7–4 record in 1976 was the best since 1938 (6–3–1).
 It was Troxel's only winning season as head coach; Idaho slipped to 3–8 in 1977 and he was fired in late December.